fauzaanu/fullstack/readme.md

 This repo compares the top three batteries included fullstack web frameworks:
 **Ruby on Rails**, **Django**, and **Laravel**.

-The goal is not to determine the best framework, but to have a basic understanding of all three frameworks from one place.
+The goal of this repo is to provide a basic understanding of all three frameworks from one place.

 ## Table of Contents